rolfoberholzer/ch-epr-adr-ppq/docs/Policies.md

 ### 3.6.
 Resource list predicates

-The resource list predicates exist only starting with Release 2024.
-Like the subject list predicates, they define rules for sub-elements `ResourceMatch` in a `Resource`.
+Like the subject list predicates, the resource list predicates define rules for sub-elements `ResourceMatch` in a `Resource`.
 The difference is that these rules are not unique for each policy set template — instead, there are only two flavors:

 * Rules common for templates 201–203 and 301–303.
-* Rules for the template 304 (introduced in Release 2024 as well).
+* Rules for the template 304.

 Correspondingly, the predicates are named `is-common-resource-matches` and `is-template-304-resource-matches`.